BeneathTheInk/reactiveLibrary/README.md

 Reactive Contexts
 -----------------

 `d.reactive()` takes a function `fn` to be rerun any time a dependency changes.
 A dependency is simply any data returned from `d.get()`. `fn` will have `this` pointing to the reactive context.
 It is given no arguments and expects no return value. `d.reactive()` returns a "reactive context" which is simply a wrapper function for `fn`.
+A reactive context must be called at least once to initiate its subscriptions.

 A neat feature of contexts is their ability to be nested within each other.
 Any time a parent context is run, all children contexts are stopped and restarted.

-A reactive context must be called at least once to initiate its subscriptions.
-In this way, contexts are highly transportable and can be placed in more than one location, including multiple parent contexts.
-The context will automatically clean up after itself, only completely stopping when *all* parent contexts have also been stopped.
+Reactive contexts can only be placed within a single parent context.
+If a context is run within a context that isn't it's parent, closing events will not be received and memory will leak.

 The context also triggers events using Backbone's event API.
 These events include `start`, `run:before`, `run`, `run:after`, and `stop`.